-At Webster, we may collect Personal Information from or about you in a number of ways, for example:
+At Webster, we may collect personal data from or about you in a number of ways, for example:

-- When you voluntarily communicate with us in person, by telephone, email, or via our website;
+- When you voluntarily communicate with us in person, by telephone, email, via other University-approved means of communication, or via our website.

 - Information collected through disciplinary and grievance procedures.

 - Information collected through surveys and feedback mechanisms.

 We may collect the following types of personal data about you: